aaronicsubstances/bridge-arithmetic/README.md

 ## Guidelines

-- Due to lack of experimental validation by the proponents of this proposal, only existing primary school and secondary school topics are included.
+- The proposal is based on the belief in the sufficiency of existing primary school and secondary school topics for teaching early algebra.
 - The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard procedures, which differ from what teachers expect of students in a given locality, to show up on answer sheets.

 ## Arithmetic Topics